kai0896/doom-themes/README.md

 # doom-themes

-Theme(s) for doom emacs created by my but based on existing doom themes.
+Theme(s) for doom emacs created by me but based on existing doom themes.

 ## Usage